mn-mde-edfi/MDE-EdFi-Documentation/sandbox_cert_e_mccc.md

     - LearningStandardid 99.E5.1 (see [details](#learning-standards))

 3. Prepare District Course 2 (as described in Scenario 1 above) to associate with College courses
-    - Review data for District Course 2 (levels D or A) to prepare for the next section (and CourseCourseAssociation records in Scenario 4).
+    - Review data for District Course 2 (levels D or A) to prepare for the next section (CourseCourseAssociation records in Scenario 4).

 4. Create 2 **College** Courses
     - 1 with Course Level Type = D